-Additionally, we encourage admitted UCD students to apply for Graduate Non-Matriculated (GNM) status.
-Once an applicant has been offered admission, they should submit the request for this status through the UW Graduate School (there is a $75 associated with the GNM application).
+Additionally, we strongly encourage admitted UCD students to apply for Graduate Non-Matriculated (GNM) status.
+Once an applicant has been offered admission to the UCD program, they should submit the request for GNM status through the UW Graduate School (there is a $75 associated with the GNM application).
 GNM status makes students eligible to earn up to 12 graduate credits that they can transfer toward a future graduate degree program at the UW.
 Students who later apply and are accepted in the Human Centered Design & Engineering Master's Degree may then transfer in 12 UCD credits into the MS program.
 GNM status does not guarantee or imply future admission to the HCDE MS program.
 Please see the Graduate School's Memorandum #37 for more detailed information about restrictions about credit transfer.

-Participants complete four courses to earn the Certificate.
-These three courses are required of all students:
+Students complete four courses to earn the UCD Certificate.

-In addition, students complete a fourth course from the following selection:
+In addition, students complete one of the following elective courses:

-HCDE 518, User-Centered Design: This course will explore the user-centered design paradigm from a broad perspective, emphasizing how user research and prototype assessment can be integrated into different phases of the design process.
-Students will learn to think like a user-centered designer and to carry out activities that are key to user-centered design.
+HCDE 518, User-Centered Design: Explores the user-centered design paradigm from a broad perspective, emphasizing how user research and prototype assessment can be integrated into different phases of the design process.
+Students learn to think like a user-centered designer and carry out activities that are key to user-centered design.

 Choose one of the following electives:

-HCDE 511, Information Visualization: The design and presentation of digital information.
-Use of graphics, animation, sound, visualization software, and hypermedia in presenting information to the user.
-Vision and perception.
-Methods of presenting complex information to enhance comprehension and analysis.
-Incorporation of visualization techniques into human-computer interfaces.
+HCDE 511, Information Visualization: Covers the design and presentation of digital information.
+Uses graphics, animation, sound, and other modalities in presenting information to users.
+Studies understanding vision and perception.
+Includes methods of presenting complex information to enhance comprehension and analysis; and incorporation of visualization techniques into human-computer interfaces.